-take the waters in an attempt to improve his health.
-He is buried at St Nicholas Church, Kenilworth.
-As well as the monument in St Helen's, there is a memorial in St Nicholas, erected by his Eton friends.
+Kenilworth.
+As well as the monument in St Helen's, there is a memorial in the Chancel of St Nicholas, erected by his Eton friends and a large monument in the churchyard there, in an area near the church reserved for clergy.

-Memorial in St Nicholas Church, Kenilworth.
-Reproduced courtesy of St Nicholas Church.
+Memorial in the Chancel of St Nicholas Church, Kenilworth.